-- Before we go any further, can we agree that Shakespeare practically invented this trope?
+- Before we go any further, we must say that Shakespeare created this trope?
 His rhymes may work today, but that's only because he literally invented a lot of the words and phrases that are common today to justify his use of iambic pentameter.
 Exactly what this trope page is about.
+Of course, due to a few centuries of vowel shifting, many Shakespeare rhymes are less painful than they appear to modern ears.
+"Love" and "prove" rhymed at the time for instance, and as far as anyone can tell, neither of them sounded like they do today.

 - The Gilbert and Sullivan operettas are full of these.
 For all of Gilbert's skill at rhyming and willingness to use the entire range of the English language vocabulary, he was not above calling for words to be mispronounced or resorting to substandard English (e.g. "nussed" for "nursed") for the sake of rhyme: